Ethnic Minority Achievement Team (EMA)

 Our aim is to en-skill subject specialists across the school to apply various strategies of differentiation to suit the language needs of our EAL pupils.
 We do this through:

-· Training of Newly Qualified Teachers – 2-3 skills clinics a year
+- Training of Newly Qualified Teachers – skills clinics

-· Providing resources – students and staff have access to bilingual dictionaries.
+- Providing differentiated resources – students and staff have access to bilingual dictionaries.
 EMA staff are equipped with electronic tablets used for instant translations/visual clarification of lesson content when carrying out support.
-Additionally, pupils have access to laptops in their EAL lessons to enhance their E-learning
+The team also provides differentiated/translated assessment papers across subjects

-· Coffee mornings/Evening Parent forums – each EMA staff member is attached to a forum depending on the languages they speak.
-They lead on regular meetings with the parents of EAL pupils, with the purpose of offering updates on their children progress, guidance and information on how parents can best support their children at home with their learning.
-Moreover, EMA staff provide information and clarification on how the UK educational system works
+- Coffee mornings/Parent forums – each EMA staff member is attached to a forum depending on the languages they speak.
+They lead on termly meetings with the parents of EAL pupils, with the purpose of offering updates on their children’s progress, guidance and information on how parents can best support their children at home with their learning.
+EMA staff also provide information and clarification on how the UK educational system works